hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 result = result_dev.copy_to_host()
 ```

+When a kernel is launched from the host (CPU), control is almost immediately
+returned to the host thread, even while the GPU is still executing the kernel.
+That means the host may continue executing before the GPU finishes its work
+This is called **Asynchronous execution**.
+If timing CUDA code, we must be careful that GPU operations are asynchronous by default.
+Adding `cuda.synchronize()` ensures that the timing includes the real GPU computation.

 ### CUDA Memory Hierarchy

 Besides the CUDA execution model, another key concept is the **GPU memory hierarchy**.